quebic-source/puppy-io/README.md

 # puppy-io
-puppy-io is a java framework.It provides easy way to develop reactive microservice applications on the jvm
+puppy-io is a java framework.It provides easy way for developing reactive microservice systems on the jvm.

 ![puppy-io](https://github.com/loviworld/puppy-io/blob/master/puppy-io.png)